craftsmancoding/gmarker/docs/Geocoding-Snippet.md

 ## Placeholders

-The Glocation Snippet will set the following placeholders.
+The Geocoding Snippet will set the following placeholders.
 Put these placeholders anywhere on your page containing the Snippet call.

 * *[[+formatted_address]]* : The nicely formatted address, e.g. "1600 Amphitheatre Pkwy, Mountain View, CA 94043, USA"
 * *[[+location.lat]]* : The pinpoint latitude, e.g. "37.42291810"